klaxxon/rp2040os/README.md

 No stats collection:  5.8 uS<br/>
 With stats collecton: 9.5 uS<br/>
 <br/>
-Example code has a simple "top" like output every second to the serial port.<br/>
+Example code has a simple "top" like output every two seconds to the serial port.<br/>
 <pre>
 Wall time 15
 CPU0 Ctx=0.102%, Util=100.000%  Idle=  0.000%